CazSyd/IBS-Strategy/README.md

 This project applies the **Internal Bar Strength (IBS)** mean-reversion strategy to daily ticker data from Yahoo Finance.
 It is based on [u/heygentlewhale's post on Reddit](https://www.reddit.com/r/TQQQ/comments/1l63i0i/tqqq_internal_bar_strength_strategy_that_made_me/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).

-What started as a Colab notebook is now a small, tested Python package with a backtesting engine, threshold optimization, **purged walk-forward validation**, signal visualization, and a live-signal CLI.
+The repo is a small, tested Python package with a backtesting engine, threshold optimization, **purged walk-forward validation**, signal visualization, and a live-signal command that opens an **interactive candlestick chart** of the past year's trades.
 The original notebook is kept at the repo root and still runs in Colab:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/CazSyd/IBS-Strategy/blob/main/IBS_strategy.ipynb)